donadigo/TMInterfacePublic/docs.md

 * `execute_commands` - Whether or not TMInterface should inject inputs that are currently loaded with `load` or `replay`.
 By default this is `true`.
 Set to `false` to disable input replaying.

 * `log_simulation` - Prints information in the console about the simulation / race events.
 These events include:
-    - Beggining a new simulation
+    - Beginning a new simulation
     - Ending a simulation
     - Passing through a checkpoint
-    - Beggining a new lap
+    - Beginning a new lap
     - Finishing the race
     - Message signaling that the run was driven with TMInterface